mmsunderland/MSRP/docs/07-missingdataanalysis.md

 # Missing data analysis

 Unless you manage to get perfect retention rates or are able to achieve 100% response rates on a survey, you will at some stage need to conduct a missing data analysis.
 These types of analysis can be quite simple in terms of trying to understand whether there are any differences between completers vs non-completers on a range of data that you have available, testing different assumptions of missingness, or conducting some form of imputation to "fill in the blanks".
-This list of resources provides overviews, guides, and software examples to conduct a range of missing data analysis.
+This chapter provides overviews, guides, and software examples to conduct a range of missing data analyses.

 ## Journal Articles and Textbooks
 Van Buuren, S. (2018) Flexible imputation of missing data.
 Second edition.
 Chapman & Hall/CRC.